Data-Visualization-Berlin/datavis.berlin/README.md

 The files that need to be translated are [content/_index.md](content/_index.md), [i18n/en.toml](i18n/en.toml) and parts of [config.toml](config.toml).
 All can be opend in a text editor.

 In the first TOML file, the part after `other =` is where the translation goes.
 The part above is the key, where the text is placed.
+You don’t need to worry about that.
 In the Markdown file, the `title` and everything after the three dashes needs to be translated.
 In the config TOML file, these parts are relevant:
 ```